jido/ebb-backup/README.md

 *

-Edit the change descriptions that contain the text "release-4.6"
+Show the change descriptions that contain the text "release-4.6"

 ```
-ebb edit 'release-4\.6'
+ebb --show edit 'release-4\.6'
 ```

 *